 ¾ tsp ground cinnamon

 pinch of sea salt, optional

 |a beautiful banana mixture|

-:: To substitute buttermilk, add 1 tbs of lemon juice to the 3/4 full cream milk.
-Stir and set aside on your benchtop for a few minutes to let it sour.
+:: To substitute buttermilk, add 1 tbs of lemon juice to the desired qualities of half cream/half milk.
+Stir & set aside on your benchtop for a few minutes to let it sour.

 :: When making the banana bread for children, I leave out the salt to keep the sodium levels down.